 “In the end, live chat was a winner.
 Version B, which included the chat widget, increased Average Order Value by 3 percent, earning our client over $20,000 during the duration of the test, and over $130,000 in projected annual revenue.
 Not bad for a little live chat widget.”

 Remember that only a small percentage of your visitors will use the live chat feature (typically less than 3%).
-However, visitors who use the live chat are more likely to convert if you can answer their questions in a satisfactory manner.
+However, visitors who use the live chat are more likely to convert if you can adequately answer their questions.
 These visitors show a high level of motivation by clicking on the live chat and putting the effort to talk to your team.